3le81/python_course/gaming_system/README.md

 1. **Login System:**

-   - [ ] Users can register new accounts.
+   - [✅] Users can register new accounts.
-   - [ ] During registration, users enter a username, password, and confirm the password.
+   - [✅] During registration, users enter a username, password, and confirm the password.
-   - [ ] The system checks if passwords match before adding a new user.
+   - [✅] The system checks if passwords match before adding a new user.

 2. **Menu:**

-   - [ ] Implemented a dynamic menu displaying various options.
+   - [✅] Implemented a dynamic menu displaying various options.
    - [ ] Options include starting a new game, resuming a game, viewing leaderboards, and more.

 3. **Gameplay:**

-   - [ ] Chose an exciting game (went with Hangman, it's a classic!).
+   - [✅] Choose one of two classic games (went with Guess the Number and Hangman).
-   - [ ] Added a scoring mechanism to make things competitive.
+   - [✅] Added a scoring mechanism to make things competitive.

 4. **Pause and Resume:**

-   - [ ] Users can now pause a game at any point.
+   - [ ] Users can pause a game at any point.
-   - [ ] Implemented a mechanism to save the current game state for later resumption.
+   - [ ] Implement a mechanism to save the current game state for later resumption.

 5. **Game History:**

-   - [ ] Users can view a comprehensive history of their played games.
+   - [✅] Users can view a comprehensive history of their played games.
-   - [ ] Displayed scores achieved in each game.
+   - [✅] Displayed scores achieved in each game.

 ### Advanced Challenge

-- [ ] Implemented support for multiple games, each with its own leaderboards.
+- [ ] Implement support for multiple games, each with its own leaderboards.

-## How to Run
+## How to Run PlayMaster

 - **Follow the on-screen instructions to register, login, and dive into the gaming world.**

 ## Notes

 - Ensure that you enter the correct username and password during registration and login.
-- If a user doesn't exist, register first before attempting to log in.
+- If a user doesn't exist, register first before attempting to log in!
 - Make sure you have Python installed to run the program.

 ## Future Enhancements